Buyer’s Guide: The Best Log Splitters

 - Runner-UpSouthland Outdoor SELS60 6 Ton Electric SplitterCheck Latest Price

-- Best ElectricBoss Industrial ES7T20 Electric Log SplitterCheck Latest Price
+- Best ElectricBoss Industrial Electric Log SplitterCheck Latest Price

-Curling up next to a crackling fire may be comforting, but depending on where you live, you could pay up to $400 for a cord (a 4-foot-by-4-foot-by-8-foot stack) of split and seasoned firewood.
-No wonder lots of folks try to save major money by chopping their own wood.
+Curling up next to a crackling fire may be comforting, but depending on where you live, it can be expensive to have split and seasoned firewood delivered by the cord.
+No wonder folks try to save major money by chopping their own wood.

 - BEST OVERALL: WEN 56207 6.5-Ton Electric Log Splitter

-- BEST GAS-POWERED: Champion 25-Ton Full Beam Gas Log Splitter
+- BEST FOR HEAVY DUTY: Champion 25-Ton Full Beam Gas Log Splitter

 Types of Log Splitters